intel/intel-extension-for-transformers/examples/huggingface/pytorch/text-generation/quantization/README.md

 # # Weight Only Quantization for GPU device
 >**Note**:
 > 1.  default search algorithm is beam search with num_beams = 1.
-> 2. [ipex.optimize_transformers](https://github.com/intel/intel-extension-for-pytorch/blob/v2.1.10%2Bxpu/docs/tutorials/llm/llm_optimize_transformers.md) support Model type "gptj", "qwen" and "llama" to accelerate the inference.
+> 2. [ipex.optimize_transformers](https://github.com/intel/intel-extension-for-pytorch/blob/v2.1.10%2Bxpu/docs/tutorials/llm/llm_optimize_transformers.md) sSupport for the optimized inference of model types "gptj," "mistral," "qwen," and "llama" to achieve high performance and accuracy.
+Ensure accurate inference for other model types as well.
 ## Prerequisite​
 ### Create Environment​
 Pytorch and Intel-extension-for-pytorch version for intel GPU > 2.1 are required, python version requests equal or higher than 3.9 due to [text evaluation library](https://github.com/EleutherAI/lm-evaluation-harness/tree/master) limitation, the dependent packages are listed in requirements_GPU.txt, we recommend create environment as the following steps.